MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-azure-05.md

 #### Asking about a tracked object

-Now run the application again and this time ask **find me a specific object**, the bot will be asking you the name to which you should respond with the name of a *Tracked Object* you know exists in the database.
+Now run the demo application again and this time ask **find me a specific object**, the bot will be asking you the name to which you should respond with the name of a *Tracked Object* you know exists in the database.
 The bot will tell you details like description and if it has a spatial anchor assigned.

 Try out what happens if you ask for an **Tracked Objects** that does not exist.